benwiz/learn/NOTES.md

 - Is it normal to use global variables?
 What is the correct way to avoid global `VERTICES`, `EDGES`, and `SHAPES` array?
 Should I?
 - I think I understand when to use value and when to use pointer, but not sure.
+- If I have an array of structs, can I set an element to NULL or set the pointer for that index to NULL?
+I couldn't figure it out.
+I think exactly what I'm imagining isn't possible.

 ## Notes